 Examples of Juvenile Curfew Laws and Penalties

-To get an understanding of what juvenile curfew laws cover -- including potential penalties for violations -- check out the following examples of juvenile curfew laws in five U.S. cities.
-(You may also want to see Juvenile Curfew Laws in the 25 Most Populous U.S. Cities.)
+To get a basic understanding of juvenile curfew laws and penalties, review the following examples of juvenile curfew laws (and penalties) in five U.S. cities.

 Under a curfew law that went into effect on October 1, 2008, unsupervised children under 17 are prohibited from being on Birmingham streets after 9:00 p.m. on weekdays, and after 11:00 p.m. on weekends.
 Fines for curfew violations are $500 for each offense, and parents may also be held liable for their child's curfew violations under the Birmingham law.

-A new pilot program in Columbus, Ohio requires children under 13 to be home one hour after sunset, and prohibits minors under 17 from being on the streets after midnight.
+Columbus, Ohio requires children under 13 to be home between midnight and 4:30 a.m. the following day.
 After the first violation, the child and a parent must attend a 3-hour workshop.
 A second curfew violation requires the minor to perform community service, coordinated by the local YMCA.
 A third curfew violation could result in charges, a fine of $500, or jail time.

 District of Columbia

-In D.C., persons under 17 cannot remain "in or on a street, park or other outdoor public place, in a vehicle or on the premises of any establishment" during curfew hours, subject to certain exceptions like adult-supervised activities and work.
+In D.C., persons under 17 can't remain "in or on a street, park or other outdoor public place, in a vehicle or on the premises of any establishment" during curfew hours, subject to certain exceptions like adult-supervised activities and work.
 Curfew hours in D.C. are 11:00 p.m. to 6:00 a.m.
-Sunday to Thursday, and 12:01 a.m. to 6:01 a.m. on Saturday and Sunday.
+Sunday to Thursday, and 12:01 a.m. to 6:01 a.m. on Saturday and Sunday (and every day during the months of July and August).

 More information: D.C.'s Curfew Laws: Know the Facts (D.C.
 Metro Police Department)